2025-26 Season

 Image of piano keyboard

-Music in Dollar are hosting another piano performance afternoon, We Play Piano, following on the success of our first one at the start of this 2024.
+Music in Dollar are hosting another piano performance afternoon, We Play Piano.
 See the accompanying information.

 This is an afternoon for young pianists ages 5-18, of all abilities and all styles, to play for family and friends, with a supportive and encouraging audience.